Regency of Algiers: Algerian expansion

 The foreign policy of Algiers aligned completely with the Ottoman Empire.
 Under Hasan Agha, Algiers repelled a naval attack led by Holy Roman Emperor Charles V in October 1541.
 The victory over the Spaniards was seen by the local population as a divine mandate for the Ottoman rule.
 Hasan Agha subjugated Kuku in the east in 1542, extended his rule south to Biskra, and gained Tlemcen's support in the west.
 The Spanish defeat made Algiers the center of piracy, attracting pirates from all over the Mediterranean.
 The city became a bazaar for thousands of captured Christian slaves.
 British historian Matthew Carr points out that Algiers was known in Christian Europe as "the scourge of Christendom", while he described it as "a kind of 16th-century rogue state".

+Mid-16th century Ottoman Algerian (yellow) attacks against Saadians (green).

 Hayreddin's son Hasan Pasha succeeded Hasan Agha in 1544.
 He repulsed Spanish attacks on western Algeria before Saadian Morocco invaded Tlemcen with 30,000 men in 1551.
 Hasan Pasha's general Hasan Corso, a Corsican renegade, decisively defeated the Saadians in the Chelif valley and removed them from Tlemcen.
 He installed an Ottoman governor there and officially ended the Zayyanid dynasty.
 Hasan Pasha was recalled later that year by Sultan Suleiman, who sent a letter to the Saadian Sultan Mohammed al-Shaykh, deploring the war among Muslim neighbors and asking him to recognize Ottoman suzerainty and cooperate with the newly appointed Beylerbey Salah Reis, a distinguished former subordinate of Hayreddin Reis.
 Salah Reis expanded his rule to the Berber Beni Djallab's principalities in Touggourt and Ouargla, making them tributaries until 1830.
 He sent an embassy to Morocco led by Imam Muhammad al-Kharrubi in 1552 to sign a peace treaty which would demarcate the borders between Ottoman Algeria and Saadian Morocco at the Moulouya river.
 Responding to renewed attacks from the Spanish-allied Saadians, Salah Reis advanced as far as the Moroccan capital of Fez in January 1554, installing the Saadians' opponent Abu Hassun as an Ottoman vassal there.
 However, the Saadians soon ousted him from Fez in September 1554.